extremeshok/clamav-unofficial-sigs/README.md

         Optional if the default config is available
         Default: /etc/clamav-unofficial-sigs.conf

---force         Force all databases to be downloaded, could cause ip to be blocked
+-F, --force         Force all databases to be downloaded, could cause ip to be blocked

 -h, --help      Display this script's help and usage information